NIttenmkt/ivia.index/README.md

 # IVIA — AI Visibility Index

-**IVIA** (AI Visibility Index) is an experimental framework for measuring how entities are recognized, cited, and described within AI-generated responses.
+**IVIA** (AI Visibility Index) is an open framework for measuring how entities are recognized, cited, and described within AI-generated responses.

-It was developed as part of the **SAGEO methodology** by Nitten Marketing SpA (Santiago, Chile) and first validated in April 2026 on the domain [nittenmkt.cl](https://nittenmkt.cl).
+IVIA is part of the SAGEO methodology (Search AI & Generative Engine Optimization), developed by Nitten Marketing SpA (Santiago, Chile) and first validated in April 2026 on the domain [nittenmkt.cl](https://nittenmkt.cl).

+IVIA measures visibility where traditional SEO cannot: inside AI-generated answers.
 ---

 ## Why IVIA exists